-Capstone Paper and Presentation: The capstone paper and presentation gives students an opportunity to present a thoughtful theology and philosophy of ministry.
-This will be a 5- to 6-page paper.
-This paper needs to make it very clear that you have studied theology and ministry at the college level.
+Capstone Paper and Presentation: The capstone paper and presentation gives students an opportunity to present a thoughtful theology and philosophy of ministry that seeks to live out Micah 6:8.
+This will be a 6-8 page paper.
+This paper needs to include 8 citations from theological sources from our class and your college career.
+The paper needs to showcase your theological and writing capacity at the end of your undergraduate career.
+Make it stellar.
 A rubric will be provided on Canvas.

-Students will present their paper in a lively and professional manner during the final exam time slot for this course.
+Students will present a 10 minute summary of their paper in a lively and professional manner during the final class session slot for this course.